-- (1) Written notice of a general meeting must be given to the owner of each lot included in the community titles scheme, and if not given personally, must be sent to the owner at the owner's address for service. - (2) The notice must state the time and place of the proposed general meeting. - (3) The notice of a proposed general meeting must- - (a) contain an agenda for the meeting; and - (b) be accompanied by- - (i) a proxy form; and - (ii) if the notice is given to the corporate owner of a lot-a form under which the owner may advise the body corporate of the corporate owner nominee; and - (c) be accompanied by a voting paper for all open motions to be decided at the meeting; and - (d) for a motion to be decided at the meeting by secret ballot-be accompanied by each of the following- - (i) a secret voting paper as required under section 69; - (ii) an envelope marked 'secret voting paper'; - (iii) either a separate particulars envelope or a particulars tab forming part of the secret voting paper envelope that a person may detach without unsealing or otherwise opening the envelope; and
+- (1) Written notice of a general meeting must be given to the owner of each lot included in the community titles scheme. - (2) The notice must state the time and place of the proposed general meeting. - (3) The notice of a proposed general meeting must- - (a) contain an agenda for the meeting; and - (b) be accompanied by- - (i) a proxy form; and

-- (e) be accompanied by explanatory material required under section 71; and - (f) contain or be accompanied by any other document as required under the Act or this regulation.
+- (ii) if the notice is given to the corporate owner of a lot-a form under which the owner may advise the body corporate of the corporate owner nominee; and - (c) be accompanied by a voting paper for all open motions to be decided at the meeting; and - (d) for a motion to be decided by secret ballot- - (i) for a hard copy vote-include the following things- - (A) a secret voting paper under section 78; - (B) an envelope marked 'secret voting paper'; - (C) either a separate particulars envelope or a particulars tab forming part of the secret voting paper envelope that a person may detach without unsealing or otherwise opening the envelope; and - (ii) for an electronic vote-include instructions mentioned in section 78(5)(g); and - (e) be accompanied by explanatory material required under section 80; and - (f) contain or be accompanied by any other document required under the Act or this regulation.

-See, for example, the documents required under the following sections-
+See, for example, the documents required under sections 23, 150, 163, 165, 166, 186 and 219.